You'll spend approximately 50% of your time in clinical practice

 These state-of-the-art labs allow a number of clinical procedures to be simulated on mannequins, enabling students to reach a level of confidence and proficiency before carrying out procedures on real patients.

-We have 100% employability for all our graduates.
 Once qualified, you may progress your career to a senior level and may rise in the theatre practitioner grades.

 There are also prospects of career advancement in management and teaching or specialised practice, for example, in resuscitation, intensive care or accident and emergency environments.